 We always have to worry about flavor-of-the-month hungry executives, fixated on the short-term and addicted to shortcuts.
 Consultants will take advantage of these enduring weaknesses to sell executives the next new thing… The marketplace will always produce customers who want inferior, low-fidelity versions of Lean management.
 And the marketplace will always produce consultants who will gladly respond to that customer’s pull and seek to satisfy their demand.
 Nothing can be done about that.

 A way forward that may have great impact would be to explain to executives how it is impossible to be ethical operating a zero-sum management system stuffed with shortcuts, and that batch-and-queue processing has many unethical features embedded within it (e.g. waste, unevenness, and unreasonableness) that suggest its abandonment would be a wise course of action.”

 The last paragraph is key in that t re-frames Lean – REAL Lean (not Fake Lean or Lean sigma) – as a more ethical management system (see REAL LEAN: Learning the Craft of Lean Management (Volume 4), Chapter 9, “The Ethical Management System”).
 We have our work cut out for us.
 If we are at peak Lean, we need to be imaginative and creative to help Lean survive and avoid the fate of Scientific Management where only certain elements of it (i.e. tools) were subsumed into conventional, zero-sum management practice.
-The same thing is happening to Lean, as companies cherry-pick tools such as value stream maps, 5S, and standard work.
+The same thing is happening to Lean, as companies cherry-pick tools such as 5S, value stream maps, A3 reports, gemba walks, etc.